443eb9/ExtendedColorSelector/README.md

 - `Shift` and `Alt` modifiers to move slowly.
 - Out of gamut hinting.

+## Known Issues

+- Tested on Ubuntu 24.04.3(GNOME) and KUbuntu 24.04.0(KDE) in VMWare Workstation Pro 17, not working if using `OpenGL` as canvas acceleration. `OpenGL ES` or with canvas acceleration disabled works.

 ## How to use

 Go to Releases, download the latest package.